jusstharshkale/daily-notes/Week-01-Networking/Day-07.md

 -oA → save output in all formats

 # Topic -  Documentation of Try Hack Me walkthrough --> Networking essentials
-Objective : Understand about the protocols.
+Objective : To understand basic networking protocols and how devices communicate.

 Concept : Protocols are basically the rules that devices follow to communicate with each other over a network.
 Without them, computers, phones, and servers wouldn’t understand how to send or interpret data.